-As Aruget shrugged off his arm wound and swung around to dispatch the bandit trying to take down Lestok, Ivello on the other side of the market laid into Demise with his quarterstaff.
-Through his still clouded vision, Kayde saw Demise look back towards Sesko and company and shout something in a screeching language that sounded an awful lot like the monkey as she gasped in terror and darted forward.
+As Aruget shrugged off his arm wound and swung around to cut the throat of the bandit trying to take down Lestok, Ivello on the other side of the market laid into Demise with his quarterstaff.
+Through his still clouded vision, Kayde saw Demise look back towards Lt.
+Sesko and company and shout something in a screeching language that sounded an awful lot like the monkey as she gasped in terror and darted forward.
 Not wanting to take any chances, Kayde blindly unleashed the effects of his potion of Fernian breath, almost catching Jak and Lestok in the conflagration as Demise lept aside into a tent, and the monkey and tiny shadow creature shrieked and burnt.
 As they died, Demise yelled out and seemed caught in a daze

 Meanwhile, Sesko wasn’t having any of Aruget’s victories over his people.
-He cut deep into the hobgoblin’s chest with his axe, but Jak was right by his friend’s side and paid Sesko back in kind by putting a war pick through his eye, dropping the troublesome dwarf once and for all while Lestok unleashed the power of the Fumigator 9000 to take out Sesko’s goons.
+He cut deep into the hobgoblin’s chest with his axe, but Jak was right by his friend’s side and paid Sesko back in kind by putting a war pick through his eye, dropping the troublesome dwarf once and for all while Lestok unleashed the power of the Fumigator 9000 to take out the remaining goons.
 As Kayde held his spear to Demise’s throat and called for the others, she brought up her wand, forcing Kayde’s hand as he shoved the spear into her and she crumpled to the ground…and changed.
-As she died, her skin, eyes, and hair transformed and turned a shade of cloudy, pale white.
+As she died, her skin, eyes, and hair transformed into a shade of cloudy, pale white.
 “Demise” was a changeling.

 With that, the fight was over, leaving the party in different states of confusion.
 What had happened to the Kech Volaar?
 And where was the changeling Citadel agent Tikulti?
 There had been no changelings amongst the undead horde, but there was one lying dead on the ground not too far away.
 Was it him?
 Had they been betrayed?
 These questions and more were at the front of their minds as they stood back to take stock of the situation…